KIT-Workflows/Spectrum-Screening/README.md

 ## Required input

-The required input consists of one or several molecules which can be provided in different formats
+The required input consists of one or several molecules which can be provided in different formats.
+In addition, the resource requests need to be adjusted to your HPC cluster.

 ## Settings